-- (a) management's disclosures about going concern can sometimes be inadequate, inconsistent and boilerplate.
-They suggest more prescriptive disclosure requirements about: - significant judgements and estimates made by management in its going (i) concern assessment, particularly relating to 'close calls'; - (ii) risks and uncertainties that might affect a company's ability to continue as a going concern; and - (iii) management's plans to mitigate those risks and uncertainties. - confidence in financial reporting could be improved by requiring management (b) to disclose, in all instances, why the going concern basis of accounting is appropriate. - 10.
-The Committee and the IASB have discussed some of these matters.
-The Committee also published agenda decisions relating to disclosure requirements in July 2010 and July 2014.
-In the July 2014 Agenda Decision, the Committee highlighted the interaction between the overarching disclosure principles in IAS 1 Presentation of Financial Statements (now in IAS 8 Basis of Preparation of Financial Statements) and the specific requirements relating to going concern.7 - 11.
-In January 2021, the IFRS Foundation published educational material on disclosures relating to going concern, which explains the requirements in IFRS Accounting Standards relevant for going-concern assessments.8 - Indicative size of the project - 12.
-The IASB could develop more prescriptive disclosure requirements about management's going-concern assessment and conclusion, including the disclosures
+- 11. The Committee and the IASB have discussed some of these matters.
+The Committee also published agenda decisions relating to disclosure requirements in July 2010 and July 2014.8 In the July 2014 Agenda Decision, the Committee highlighted the interaction between the overarching disclosure principles in IAS 1 Presentation of Financial Statements (now in IAS 8 Basis of Preparation of Financial Statements) and the specific requirements relating to going concern.9 - In May 2025, the IFRS Foundation republished educational material on disclosures relating to going concern, which explains the requirements in IFRS Accounting Standards relevant for going-concern assessments.10